TSRT14 Sensor fusion

 The lab contains one data collection part in our lab (RT3, Laboteket, which is located in house B, entrance 27, corridor C) and one data processing part where algorithms will be developed and applied to the data.

 The participants will be examined with a lab report which will be peer-reviewed by other students attending the course.
 Each lab group will review one report each.
-The report is due on Monday April 28, 2014, at 23:59, the review report is due on Sunday May 4, 2014, at 23:59 and the resubmission of the lab report (if it is to be resubmitted) is due on Thursday May 15, 2014, at 23:59.
-The report may be written in English (most preferably) or Swedish.
+The report is due on Sunday May 3, 2015, at 23:59, the review report is due on Friday May 8, 2015, at 23:59 and the resubmission of the lab report (if required) is due on Thursday May 28, 2015, at 23:59.
+The report may be written in English (preferred) or Swedish.

 Orientation estimation using smartphone sensors.
 In this lab an orientation filter will be implemented using measurements from gyroscope, accelerometer and magnetometer in a smartphone.
 The lab is compatible with any android phone containing these sensors (which most modern smartphones do).
 The students can either use their own phones, or use a phone provided by the course.
 Matlab files are provided as well as the Sensor Fusion Android app which will be needed to stream sensor data from the phone to matlab.